chatox/networks-science-course/theory/README.md

 ### After class

-* :tv: Watch the rest of the 26-minutes video on [degree, betweenness, and closeness as centrality measures](https://www.youtube.com/watch?v=RXohUeNCJiU&list=PL2rR6Wa-StjYOW7v6J8_npck6EDOKEbCN&index=7) by Lada Adamic.
+* :tv: Watch the first 15-minutes of this 26-minutes video on [degree, betweenness, and closeness as centrality measures](https://www.youtube.com/watch?v=RXohUeNCJiU&list=PL2rR6Wa-StjYOW7v6J8_npck6EDOKEbCN&index=7) by Lada Adamic.
 The first half of the video is about degree, the second half about betweenness and closeness.
 * Read sections 10.2.3 on betweenness and 10.2.4 on the Girvan-Newman algorithm in [Mining Massive Datasets](http://infolab.stanford.edu/~ullman/mmds/book.pdf)
 * Read section 3.6 on betweenness and graph partitioning of [chapter 3](http://www.cs.cornell.edu/home/kleinber/networks-book/networks-book-ch03.pdf) of the book by Easley and Kleinberg